Saint Vincent and the Grenadines: Urban Transformation and Resilience for Inclusive Economic Growth

 - Carrying out a Building Regulatory Capacity Assessment, in order to improve building regulatory efficiency and effectiveness.

 Component 2: Conducting studies and analyses of Kingstown and Arnos Vale.
-The studies inform decision-making on the urban redevelopment of Kingstown and the development of the new Modern City in Arnos Vale.
+These studies inform decision-making on the urban redevelopment of Kingstown and the development of the new Modern City in Arnos Vale.

 Component 3: Communications and Knowledge Management.
 The activities under this component:

 - Capture and communicate data from the consultations and assessments, in order to better inform decision-making and ensure complementarity with other ongoing projects in SVG.